MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## Virtual Desktops (VDI)

-Windows Virtual Desktop enables access to Windows desktops,applications, and data on any computing device or platform, from any location.
-To learn more, refer to the [Windows Virtual Desktop site](https://aka.ms/wvd).
+Azure Virtual Desktop enables access to Windows desktops,applications, and data on any computing device or platform, from any location.
+To learn more, refer to the [Azure Virtual Desktop site](https://aka.ms/wvd).

 ## Browsing with Surface Pro X

 Popular browsers run on Surface Pro X:

 - In-box Edge, Firefox, Chrome, and Internet Explorer all run on Surface Pro X.
-- Firefox and Microsoft Edge based on Chromium run natively and therefore have enhanced performance on a Windows 10 PC on an ARM-based processor.
+- Firefox and Microsoft Edge based on Chromium run natively with enhanced performance on ARM-based Windows 10 or Windows 11 PCs.

 ## Installing and using Microsoft Office